archisman-panigrahi/wombat/README.md

 sudo apt install build-essential pkg-config libgtk-4-dev libadwaita-1-dev git
 ```

 If you are using GNOME Builder, install it first and let it pull the platform dependencies it needs.
-The project opens as a normal Rust cargo project.
+For Builder/Flatpak, open the Flatpak manifest and use its simple buildsystem; Meson is for native builds.

 ## Important: Cargo vs System Libraries